tmoulik/ML-simple/README.md

 ## Code Description
 ml-simple is a study of some simple datasets to compare machine learning models

-Function "fit" has different machine learning models:
+Function "fit" has different machine learning models.
+Currently the following models are implemented.
+More will be added.

 * naive_bayes
 * MultilayerPerceptron